rzblue/TechnicAssembler/README.md

 * `-o`: This is the name of your modpack.
 This can be almost anything without spaces.
 Defaults to "Modpack"
 * `-v`: This is the version of your modpack.
 Again, almost anything without spaces.
 Defaults to "0.0.1"
 * `-client`: Builds the client zip.
 Does not have a modifier.
 Defaults to false.
-* `-server`: Builds teh server zip.
+* `-server`: Builds the server zip.
 Does not have a modifier.
 Defaults to false.

 ##File Structure